 Plus, you can store them easier too.
 All you have to do is follow this recipe to get the berries thoroughly dehydrated, then store them in a mason jar with a screwtop lid.
 It is that simple.Try this dehydrated recipe

 – Sundried Tomatoes

 Would you love to have fresh made sundried tomatoes?
 If so, then you need to give this recipe a glance.
 It shows you how to take fresh tomatoes and turn them into sundried all with the help of a dehydrator.

 At first glance, you might be thinking, “What?”
-But hear me out before you scroll right on by this recipe.
+However, hear me out before you scroll right on by this recipe.

 Jugging is an older method of food preservation.
 It lost popularity during the 20th century.
-But just for knowledge’s sake, jugging is when a person hunts for game.
+However, just for knowledge’s sake, jugging is when a person hunts for game.